mowgly11/BMI-test-nodejs/Readme.md

 BMI Test Website Template Using `NodeJs` and `EJS`.

-Design and Project made by: Osama.
+Design and Project made by: me

 Install All Dependencies: `npm install`